DependableSystemsLab/SwarmFuzz/README.md

 ### 5) Run SwarmFuzz
 In the command window in MATLAB, run the following command
 ```
-cd fuzz/
+cd fuzz/fuzz
-swarmfuzz(200, 201, 5, 5)
+swarmfuzzbinary(200, 201, 5, 5)
 ```

-The arguments for the `fuzz` function are `(seedStart, seedEnd, dev, nb)`
+The arguments for the `swarmfuzzbinary` function are `(seedStart, seedEnd, dev, nb)`
 - `seedStart`: the seed for the first mission
 - `seedEnd`: the seed for the last mission
 - `dev`: GPS spoofing deviation
 - `nb`: number of drones in the swarm
-Therefore, by running `fuzz(200, 201, 5, 5)`, we are fuzzing the 5-drone swarm missions with seed 200 and 201, with the 5m GPS spoofing deviation.
+Therefore, by running `swarmfuzzbinary(200, 201, 5, 5)`, we are fuzzing the 5-drone swarm missions with seed 200 and 201, with the 5m GPS spoofing deviation.

 ### 6) Interprete the result
-- `fuzz/seedpools/pool{seed}.csv`: Generated seedpool for each mission.
-Each row represents `[target_id, victim_id, deviation_direction, spoofing_time]`.
+- `fuzz/seed_generation/seedpool{seed}.csv`: Generated seedpool for each mission.
+Each row represents `[seed, deviation_direction, target_id, victim1_id, victim2_id, start_t, spoofing_time]`.
 The number of rows represents the number of potential attack-victim drone pairs in this mission.
-- `fuzz/attResults/att_results{seed}.csv`: Attack results found by SwarmFuzz for each mission.
-Each row represents `[collision_or_not, init_VDO, current_VDO, spoofing_start_time, spooing_duration, attack_id, victim_id, spooing_deviation]`.
+- `fuzz/search/gpsParam{seed}.csv`: Attack results found by SwarmFuzz for each mission.
+Each row represents `[collision_or_not, seed, deviation_direction, target_id, victim1_id, victim2_id, spoofing_start_time, spooing_duration]`.
 The number of rows present the attack results for each seed.
-- `fuzz/search/iteration{seed}.csv`: Results for each gradient descent search iteration.
+- `fuzz/search/paramTmp{seed}.csv`: Results for each binary search iteration.
 The number of rows represents the overhead of the fuzzing, i.e., the number of iterations taken to find the attack.

 ## Configurations